timmyb824/blog.timothybryantjr/_posts/2022-06-29-how-i-use-glances-to-monitor-my-servers.md

 img_path: ../../images
 ---

+**UPDATE 10/1/2022***: I found a better solution to running Glances persistently using a systemd unit file instead of `nohup`.
+I created new ansible automation to take advantage of this method.
+I will update this article accordingly in the near future.*

 There are many tools out there for monitoring the health of your infrastructure.
 None may be easier to set up and use than [Glances](https://glances.readthedocs.io/en/latest/index.html).
 It can be installed quickly and works great as a replacement for traditional tools like `top` and `htop` - but did you know its metrics can also be exported to tools like Prometheus and InfluxDB for better visualizations and aggregations?
 If not, then here's how I set up Glances to monitor all the servers in my homelab including my personal computers.

 ### Assumptions